ruifcastro/CleanMyDeck/README.md

 Here are the sections in the script:

-- Remove the Steam download cache
+- Remove Steam Download Cache
-- Remove unused flatpak apps
+- Remove Flatpak Unused Apps
+- Repair Flatpak
-- Remove all shader caches.
+- Remove Steam Shader Caches.
 This way only the active games you start play are the ones the the Steam Deck will download daily
-- Remove library cache which gets full of old games you checked out
+- Remove Steam Old Banner Library Cache
-- Remove Steam logs
+- Remove Steam Logs
-- Disabling and removing swap file.
-It comes back as the default 1 Gb size
-- Searching for and deleting librarycache folders in the Userdata folder which helps fix the Activity Bug
-- Remove empty folders
+- Remove Trash
+- Reduce Swapfile Size.
+Special if you used CyroUilities in the past.
+The default size now is 1 Gb because we now use ZRAM.
+- Fix the Steam Activity Tab Bug where it gets stuck and you don't see any updates
-- Remove uninstalled game compatdata
+- Remove User Cache"
+- Manual Removal of Uninstalled Game Compatdata (using zShaderCacheKiller.sh)
+- Manual Removal of Common Game Folders (using Dolphin)
+- Execution Log File